Administrative & Academic Appointments

 Beyond carrying out teaching responsibilities and scholarship related to my academic position, I took on a number of administrative roles including running the Annual Wheaton Theology Conference.

 Directing the Annual Wheaton Theology Conference from 2002-2007, I oversaw the selection of topics, managed the budget, scheduling, communications, marketing, secured the participation of scholars, supervised the administration of travel, sales, and logistics.
-In addition, I secured publishing agreements with InterVarsity Press, organized and edited brought the following volumes to publication:
+In addition, I secured publishing agreements with InterVarsity Press, edited brought the following volumes to publication:

 Ancient Faith for the Church’s Future.
 Mark Husbands and Jeffrey P. Greenman, eds.
 InterVarsity Press: Downers Grove, 2008.